Busemann functions and uniformization of Gromov hyperbolic spaces: Uniformization and quasihyperbolization

-Our goal of this section is to prove Theorem \ref{main thm-1}.
-Firstly, by Theorems \ref{thm-3} and \ref{z3}, it follows that there is a correspondence between proper geodesic Gromov hyperbolic spaces and unbounded locally compact uniform spaces.
-What remains to be proved is the correspondence of maps between Gromov hyperbolic spaces and maps between uniform spaces.
-In particular, this correspondence is one-to-one.
+This section is devoted to the proof of Theorem \ref{main thm-1}.
+By Theorems \ref{z3} and \ref{thm-3}, it follows that there is a correspondence between unbounded locally compact uniform spaces and proper geodesic Gromov hyperbolic spaces that are roughly starlike with respect to points on the Gromov boundaries.
+It remains to show that there is a correspondence of maps between Gromov hyperbolic spaces and maps between uniform spaces.